MJRichardson/TypeSql/Readme.md

 - Two dependent files should be added under your TypeSql file: One will contain the source code of your generated data-access class; the other will contain the raw, unadorned SQL (this is just for convenience if you want to execute the SQL directly).

 ##Its not you, its me
-This is an alpha release.
+This is a work-in-progress.
 There are an infinite number of scenarios we have not thought of.
 We welcome your feedback.
 But please be gentle, our egos are fragile and we cry easily.

 ##Performance
 Internally, TypeSql uses [Dapper](http://code.google.com/p/dapper-dot-net/) for data-access.
 Its performance is effectively identical, which is itself effectively identical to raw ADO.NET.
 Checkout the [benchmarks](http://code.google.com/p/dapper-dot-net/#Performance).